gnordhielm/fantasy-awards/README.md

 There are three different kinds of users in the app: players (not authenticated), commissioners (authenticated, but lacking some administrative power), and designers (authenticated, all-powerful).

 Once you've tried making an account the normal way and seeing what you can do, I recommend logging in as a designer with the following credentials: `email: sudo@ga.co, password: password`.
-Visit `/designer-dashboard` once logged in, as there's some important functionality there you can't get to in other ways.
+Visit `/designer-dashboard` once logged in, as there's some important functionality there that you can't get to in other ways.

 Here's a link to my Trello Board: